Optimal information gain at the onset of habituation to repeated stimuli: Introduction

-Sensing and adaptation mechanisms in living systems span a wide range of temporal and spatial scales, from cellular to multi-cellular level, forming a basis for decision-making and the optimization of limited resources \cite{bialek_review, signaling_review, gnesotto2018broken, nemenman2012information, nakajima2015biologically, whiteley2017progress, perkins2009strategies, koshland1982amplification}.
-Prominent examples include the modulation of flagellar motion operated by bacteria according to changes in the local nutrient concentration \cite{tu_chemotaxis, tu2008nonequilibrium, mattingly2021escherichia}, the regulation of immune responses through feedback mechanisms \cite{cheong_tnf, wajant2003tumor}, and the maintenance of high sensitivity in varying environments for olfactory and visual sensing in mammalian neurons \cite{tu_tradeoff, menini1999calcium, kohn2007visual, lesica2007adaptation, benucci2013adaptation}.
-In the last decade, advances in experimental techniques fostered the quest for the core biochemical mechanisms governing information processing.
-Simultaneous recordings of hundreds of biological signals made it possible to infer distinctive features directly from data \cite{maxent1, maxent2, kurtz2015sparse, tunstrom2013collective}.
-However, many approaches fall short of describing the connection between the underlying chemical processes and the observed behaviors \cite{nicoletti2021mutual, nicoletti2022mutual,de2010advantages,nicoletti2022information}.
-As a step in this direction, a multitude of works focused on the architecture of specific signaling networks, from tumor necrosis factor \cite{cheong_tnf, wajant2003tumor} to chemotaxis \cite{tu_chemotaxis, celani2011molecular}, highlighting the essential structural ingredients for their efficient functioning.
-An observation shared by the majority of these studies is the key role of a negative feedback mechanism to induce an emergent adaptive response \cite{kollman_designadapt, feedback_wolde, dyn_adapt, barkai1997robustness}.
+Sensing mechanisms in biological systems span a wide range of temporal and spatial scales, from cellular to multi-cellular level, forming the basis for decision-making and the optimization of limited resources \cite{bialek_review, signaling_review, gnesotto2018broken, whiteley2017progress, perkins2009strategies}. {Emergent macroscopic phenomena such as adaptation and habituation reflect the ability of living systems to effectively process the information they collect from their noisy environment} \cite{nemenman2012information, nakajima2015biologically,koshland1982amplification}.
+Prominent examples include the modulation of flagellar motion operated by bacteria according to changes in the local nutrient concentration \cite{tu_chemotaxis, tu2008nonequilibrium, mattingly2021escherichia}, the regulation of immune responses through feedback mechanisms \cite{cheong_tnf, wajant2003tumor}, the progressive reduction of neural activity in response to repeated looming stimulation \cite{marquez2022brain, fotowat2023neural}, and the maintenance of high sensitivity in varying environments for olfactory or visual sensing in mammalian neurons \cite{tu_tradeoff, menini1999calcium, kohn2007visual, lesica2007adaptation, benucci2013adaptation}.

-Moreover, information-thermodynamic laws prescribe the necessity of a storage mechanism for any information-processing device \cite{parrondo}, an unavoidable feature compatible with the structure of numerous chemical signaling networks \cite{tu_chemotaxis, kollman_designadapt}.
-The storage of information is also accountable for energy consumption during processing \cite{bennett, sagawa2009minimal}, as chemical sensing has to take place out-of-equilibrium \cite{gnesotto2018broken, hartich2015nonequilibrium, skoge2013chemical, lestas2010fundamental}.
-Furthermore, the recent discovery of memory molecules in different contexts \cite{coultrap_memorymol, frankland2016search, lisman2002_camkii} hints at the onset of a finite-time memory at a molecular scale that dynamically builds up information.
-Although several models have been proposed mostly in specific contexts \cite{optimalsensing,celani2011molecular,tu_chemotaxis}, a minimal but comprehensive framework that describes the role of information storage in shaping sensing and dynamical adaptation in living systems remains elusive.